Vet handoff summary

 Print these.
 Slip them into discharge folders, follow-up envelopes, or hand them across the table.

 The flagship handoff piece.
-Explains what Rainbow Meadow is, who it helps, and where families should start.
+Explains what Evermeadow is, who it helps, and where families should start.
 Tri-fold landscape.

 Use it at